 The paradoxical nature of catching fish on the one hand and caring for them on the other in angling draws us to Puig de la Bellacasa's (2017) work on how humans are always involved in care in our day-to-day relationships with non-humans.
-Quotidian care, she argues, tends to be speculative and situated, but transformative for that; and she challenges normative expositions of care as rather grandiose, essentialist treatises trapped by moralist blueprints that do not sufficiently recognise the impurities and affectivities of actual routine caring.
-This nuanced and practical, though challenging, orientation is compelling for this study because it suspends the blanket moralism underpinning positions such as those of animal liberationists (cf. Singer, 1990) that simply accuse anglers of wanton cruelty when their behaviour is far more complex than this (see, for example, Arlinghaus et al., 2009; Mordue and Wilson, 2018; Washabaugh & Washabaugh, 2020).
-Moreover, fish occupy different subject positions within the angling pantheon, and offer a unique set of relational propositions compared to many other animals because they are cold-blooded, are made up of different species who live in a variety of subterranean water environments, and are somewhat alien to the airy world of humans (Bear & Eden, 2011; Brown, 2015; Atchison, 2019).
-Even in academic scholarship fish 'emerge as fluid, slippery, evasive, marginal, excessive, and multiple, as much as they also slip in and out of the edges of human practice' (Atchison, 2019, p.
-737).
-Anglers, on the other hand, directly engage with fish in intimate and deeply affective ways (Yates et al., 1993), which are not simply about emotional sentiment or lust for the hunt, but are about deep connections realised in the 'forces of encounter' and borne in human-animal 'in-betweenness' (Mordue, 2009; Preston-Whyte, 2008; Seigworth & Gregg, 2010, p.
-2; emphasis in original).
-Crucially, these forces are not concocted in the mind but are sensed before becoming conscious, passing between people, objects and other non-humans to create a mutually constituted forcefield of affects.
-Affect is thus a precognitive contagion (Gibbs, 2008) that registers in the body and flows through space to drive an assemblage into motion, thereby energising its own reproduction as it goes (Thrift, 2008; Wetherall, 2012).
+Quotidian care, she argues, tends to be speculative and situated, but transformative for that, and challenges normative expositions of care as rather grandiose, essentialist treatises trapped by moralist blueprints that do not sufficiently recognise the impurities and affectivities of actual routine caring.
+This nuanced and practical, though challenging, orientation is compelling for this study because it suspends the blanket moralism underpinning positions such as those of animal liberationists (cf. Singer 1990) that simply accuse anglers of wanton cruelty when their behaviour is far more complex than this (see, for example, Arlinghaus et al, 2009; Mordue and Wilson, 2017; Washabaugh and Washabaugh, 2020).
+Moreover, fish occupy different subject positions within the angling pantheon, and offer a unique set of relational propositions compared to many other animals because they are cold-blooded, are made up of different species who live in a variety of subterranean water environments, and are somewhat alien to the airy world of humans (Bear and Eden, 2011; Brown, 2015; Atchison, 2017).
+Even in academic scholarship fish 'emerge as fluid, slippery, evasive, marginal, excessive, and multiple, as much as they also slip in and out of the edges of human practice' (Atchison, 2019: 737).
+Anglers, on the other hand, directly engage with fish in intimate and deeply affective ways (Yates et al, 1993), which are not simply about emotional sentiment or lust for the hunt, but are about deep connections realised in the 'forces of encounter' and borne in human-animal 'in-betweenness' (Seigworth and Gregg, 2010: 2; emphasis in original; also see Preston-Whyte, 2008; Mordue 2009).
+Crucially, these forces are not concocted in the mind but are sensed before becoming conscious, passing between people, objects and other nonhumans to create a mutually constituted forcefield of affects.
+Affect is thus a precognitive contagion (Gibbs, 2008) that registers in the body and flows through space to drive an assemblage into motion, thereby energising its own reproduction as it goes (Thrift, 2008; Wetherell, 2012).